Xlebavich/RustServerManager/README.md

 🚀 How to Use
 1. Run the App

-python main.py

 2. First Launch

-    The app will automatically create a config.json file.
+    The app will automatically create a server_config.json file.

     Set your server name, level, port, and other fields.